TravelingTechGuy/arweave-spot/README.md

 ## Donation

-If you'd like to drop some crypto my way:
+If you'd like to drop some crypto my way, or would like me to add more features:

 **AR address:** c7xt-ZuDJak17bJSkCr56r9kpGyZUkY3CRhY0uVB0dU
 **ETH address:** 0x08c05f41D2Bb4c8E840dfac4C0aBFA7A6524B94C